Pelé: New York Cosmos

 Pelé led the Cosmos to the 1977 Soccer Bowl, in his third and final season with the club.
 In June 1977, the Cosmos attracted an NASL record 62,394 fans to Giants Stadium for a 3–0 victory past the Tampa Bay Rowdies with a 37-year-old Pelé scoring a hat-trick.
 In the first leg of the quarter-finals, they attracted a US record crowd of 77,891 for what turned into an 8–3 rout of the Fort Lauderdale Strikers at Giants Stadium.
 In the second leg of the semi-finals against the Rochester Lancers, the Cosmos won 4–1.
 Pelé finished his official playing career on 28 August 1977, by leading the New York Cosmos to their second Soccer Bowl title with a 2–1 win over the Seattle Sounders at the Civic Stadium in Portland, Oregon.

 On 1 October 1977, Pelé closed out his career in an exhibition match between the Cosmos and Santos.
 The match was played in front of a sold-out crowd at Giants Stadium and was televised in the US on ABC's Wide World of Sports as well as throughout the world.
 Pelé's father and wife both attended the match, as well as Muhammad Ali and Bobby Moore.
-Delivering a message to the audience before the start of the game—"Love is more important than what we can take in life"—Pelé played the first half with the Cosmos, the second with Santos.
+Delivering a message to the audience before the start of the game – "Love is more important than what we can take in life" – Pelé played the first half with the Cosmos, the second with Santos.
 The game ended with the Cosmos winning 2–1, with Pelé scoring with a 30-yard free-kick for the Cosmos in what was the final goal of his career.
 During the second half, it started to rain, prompting a Brazilian newspaper to come out with the headline the following day: "Even The Sky Was Crying."

 International career

 Pelé's first international match was a 2–1 defeat against Argentina on 7 July 1957 at the Maracanã.
-In that match, he scored his first goal for Brazil aged 16 years and nine months, and he remains the youngest goalscorer for his country.
+In that match, he scored his first goal for Brazil aged 16 years and eight months, and he remains the youngest goalscorer for his country.